-Girl Scout Cookies: upcoming ordering season will look different in 2021
+Girl Scout cookies: Upcoming ordering season will look different in 2021

 Boyce said she’s working with locations like Walmart and Dillions to see if there will be drive-thru opportunities.

 Beginning Feb.
-1 -Customer can go to the Cookie Finder at kansasgirlscouts.org, put in the zip code, and they can choose to support a troop within their zip code.
+1, customers can go to the Cookie Finder at kansasgirlscouts.org, put in the zip code, and they can choose to support a troop within their zip code.
 These cookies will be shipped directly to the customer and not available for the girl to deliver.

 Grub Hub hours: Beginning Feb.
 12 (the weekend during the sale), Fridays 4 – 10 p.m., Saturdays Noon – 10 p.m., Sundays Noon – 6 p.m., All sales end on March 28.